-Schedule a visit with your PCP for you and your child within six (6) months of enrolling in Presbyterian Centennial Care.
+Schedule a visit with your PCP for you and your child within six (6)

 Routine Well-Child and Well-Care Visits

 Talk to your PCP for tips on how your children can stay healthy.
 Take charge of healthcare for you and your children!